ronanociosoig/Motis/README.md

 ```
 ####2.2 Manual Validation

-Manual validation is performed before automatic validation and gives the user the oportunity of manually validate a value before any automatic validation is done.
-Of course, if the user validates manually a value for a given Key, any automatic validation will be performed.
+Manual validation is performed before automatic validation and gives the user an oportunity to manually validate a value before any automatic validation is done.
+Of course, if the user manually validates a value for a given Key, any automatic validation will be performed.

 Motis calls the following method to fire manual validation: